EB1A Criteria: What USCIS is Really Looking For

 Is it true, could I get a green card without an employer or job offer?

 Traditionally, obtaining an employment-based Green Card requires: 1) an employer to file an immigrant petition on your behalf; and 2) a job offer.
 Although, for those who are leaders in their field, they need not have either of these things.
 Under the EB1A category you can self-petition for a Green Card.
 Furthermore, there is no need for the lengthy PERM/labor certificate process (which can be upwards to a year and a half, in some situations).
-If you are qualified, it can be one of the fastest ways to permanent residency, as premium processing is available under this category.
+If you meet the EB1 eligibility criteria, it can be one of the faster paths to permanent residency, as premium processing is available under this category.

 2. What are the EB1A requirements?